 - You may choose to name Building Futures as a full or partial beneficiary of your retirement plan, 401(k), 403(b), annuities, or life insurance.

-- The most common planned gift to benefit a charity is a bequest.
-Suggested language is as follows: I give and bequeath to Cornerstone Community Development Corporation, dba Building Futures with Women and Children, of 1395 Bancroft Avenue, San Leandro, CA 94577, the sum of $________ (or a specific item of property such as real estate or stocks) to be used as its Board of Directors determines.
-Our nonprofit tax identification number is 94-3100741.
+- The most common planned gift to benefit a charity is a simple bequest.
+Suggested language is as follows: I give and bequeath to Cornerstone Community Development Corporation, dba Building Futures with Women and Children, of 1840 Fairway Drive, San Leandro, CA 94577, the sum of $________ (or a specific item of property such as real estate or stocks) to be used as its Board of Directors determines.
+Cornerstone’s nonprofit tax identification number is 94-3100741.